-With the long shadow of the pandemic hopefully receding, 2022 visitor numbers and revenues exceeded the pre-pandemic levels of 2019.
+In 2022, visitor numbers and revenues exceeded the pre-pandemic levels of 2019 and in 2023 they have scaled new heights.
+We welcomed over 152,000 visitors in 2023.
 The business has recovered very strongly compared to market average, and we expect significant growth in the years to come.